mstuttgart/ludic-game-library/README.md

 Developers
 ==================

-Originally developed in 2013 and 2014, to design for: Michell Stuttgart, Alfredo Barbosa and Paulo V. Gomes
+Originally developed in 2013 and 2014, to design for: Michell Stuttgart Faria, Paulo Vicente Gomes dos Santos and Alfredo José de Paula Barbosa